AppsterdamGreece/AppsterdamGreece.github.io/_posts/2103-11-29-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 ## The Evening

-You are welcome to join on Thursday, December 5th, from 20:00 EET at [Stone Soup] in Athens.
+You are welcome to join on Thursday, December 5th, from 19:30 EET at [Stone Soup] in Athens.

-[Yannis Gravezas] will kick off the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.
+At 20:00, [Yannis Gravezas] will kick off the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.

 [Panos Xinos] will introduce the Lua language, it's features and his real world experience with it.

 [Stefanos Kornilios Mitsis Poiitidis] will explain [LuaJit] & FFI, a revolutionary concept that brings native performance to scripting

-We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, of course, you can bring your own machine.
-We will help you get set up, answer any question and show you what the module is capable of.
+We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and you should bring your own machine to have some hands on fun.
+We will guide you through set up, answer any questions and help you discover Natural User Interfaces.

-We will provide some drinks and snacks and will accept donations to share in the costs.
+Some drinks and snacks will be provided and donations will be welcome to share in the costs.

 Places are limited so please [RSVP here](https://www.facebook.com/events/1385748788339397).